-In 2010, a new equity-linked reward instrument was introduced as part of the Short-Term Incentive (STI) plan.
-The short-term compensation in share-related awards consists of Phantom Share Units (PSUs) and/or Restricted Phantom Share Units (RPSUs).
-RPSU awards are subject to a three-year vesting with one third vesting each year on 1 April.
+In 2010, an equity-linked reward instrument is part of the Short-Term Incentive (STI) plan.
+The shortterm compensation in share-related awards consists of Phantom Share Units (PSUs) and/or Restricted Phantom Share Units (RPSUs).
+RPSU awards are subject to a three-year vesting with one third vesting each year on I April.
 The PSUs, whether vested or restricted, held by the members of the Statutory Board are subject to a five-year retention period as measured from the date of vesting.
-This short-term compensation can be converted into cash immediately after the retention period.
+This shortterm compensation can be converted into cash immediately after the retention period.